benblank/git-alias/README.md

 ### Downloading directly

 Alternatively, you can download the files and place them in a directory which is on your PATH.
-Make sure to also download the `.awk` and `.gawk` files, which are necessary to view your aliases.
+Make sure to also download the `.awk` files, which are necessary to view your aliases.
 They must be in the same directory as the `git-alias.sh` and `git-unalias.sh` scripts, though a single level of symlinking should work fine.

 For example, if `~/.local/bin` is on your path and you downloaded all the files to `~/Downloads`: